Parents and Students

 Need support for your class or homeschool?
-Check out the virtual outreach offerings from the Library!
+Check out the outreach offerings from the Library!
 Our library staff can meet with you and your class or homeschool in a live or pre-recorded setting depending on needs and preferences.
 The Library has worked with many local schools in the past and we are happy to adjust or bring back activities that we may have run in your class in previous years.
 There is no charge for an outreach session.

-Library programming focused on literacy aims to support early child development, enhance school learning and support equal opportunity by bridging the gap between varying income brackets.
-Suitable for any age group!
+Library programming focused on literacy aims to support early child development, enhance school learning, and support equal opportunity by bridging the gap between varying income brackets.
+Suitable for any age group:

 To book an outreach visit, please send an email to [email protected] with the subject line: BOOK OUTREACH.
-In this email, please include which program you are interested in, your grade and if you’re preferred timeslot/class period.
+In this email, please include which program you are interested in, your grade and your preferred timeslot/class period.
 Please include the top three available dates for your class to allow for flexible scheduling.